meteorhacks/meteorhacks.github.io/_posts/2013-08-09-how-meteor-uses-node.md

 layout: blog
 title: How Meteor Uses NodeJS
 category: blog
-summery: "Meteor is obviously builds on top of the NodeJS.
-But it uses NodeJS in a different way.
-Learn how meteor uses NodeJS and learn how to find the NodeJS version used by Meteor."
+summary: "Meteor obviously builds on top of NodeJS.
+But Meteor's use of NodeJS is far from typical.
+Learn how Meteor uses NodeJS and learn how to find the NodeJS version used by Meteor."
 ---

 Everybody knows Meteor uses NodeJS behind the scene.
 But does it use NodeJS version in your PATH?